Partial flag incidence algebras: Abstract

 \section{Abstract}

 The $n^{th}$ partial flag incidence algebra of a poset $P$ is the set of functions from $P^n$ to some ring which are zero on non-partial flag vectors.
 These partial flag incidence algebras for $n>2$ are not commutative, not unitary, and not associative.
-However, partial flag incidence algebras contain generalized zeta, delta, and M\"obius functions which contain delicate information of the poset.
-Using these functions we define multi-indexed Whitney numbers, of both kinds, and develop relationships between them.
-Then we apply these results to recursively construct a closed formula for the coefficients of the Kazhdan-Lusztig polynomial for a matroid.
-We also study some generalized characteristic polynomials of posets which are not evaluations of Tutte polynomials.
+However, partial flag incidence algebras contain generalized zeta, delta, and M\"obius functions which are finer and more delicate invariants than their classical analogues.
+We also study some generalized characteristic polynomials of posets which are not evaluations of Tutte polynomials and compute them for Boolean lattices.
+Motivation for this work came from studying the matroid Kazhdan-Lusztig polynomials where partial flag Whitney numbers play a central role.